 At this point, you might be wondering what neurofeedback is and how it’s used to beat addiction.

 In short, neurofeedback is an arm of biofeedback.
 Biofeedback is simply a scientific approach used to collect information about the body and its various processes through monitoring things like blood pressure, skin temperature, heart rate, and brain waves.

 Neurofeedback reports on brainwaves or neurological activities in the brain and is an excellent tool for diagnosing brain health.
-This is a non-invasive, non-medication based treatment approach that has been used to help with various neurological issues such as PTSD, anxiety, depression, and even addiction.
-The use of this treatment approach is based on the reasoning that a compulsion to drink or use drugs stems from structural damage to the brain and neurofeedback helps reveal where this damage is located and prompts the brain to repair it.
+This is a non-invasive, non-medication-based treatment approach that has been used to help with various neurological issues such as PTSD, anxiety, depression, and even addiction.
+The use of this treatment approach is based on the reasoning that the compulsion to drink or use drugs stems from structural damage to the brain and neurofeedback helps reveal where this damage is located and prompts the brain to repair it.